peteroupc/peteroupc.github.io/randomfunc.md

 END METHOD
 ```

-> **Note:** In addition, some discrete (and continuous) distributions are known only through an _oracle_ (or "black box") that produces random numbers that follow that distribution.
-Algorithms can use this oracle to produce new random numbers that follow a different distribution.
+> **Note:** In addition, some discrete (and continuous) distributions are known only through an _oracle_ (or "black box") that produces random variates that follow that distribution.
+Algorithms can use this oracle to produce new random variates that follow a different distribution.
 When these algorithms have no systematic bias, they are called _unbiased estimators_ (because in a way, they "estimate" some aspect of the oracle's numbers).
 One example is the Bernoulli factory (see my article "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)"), which takes flips of a biased "coin" (the oracle) and produces the flip of a new "coin" biased a different way.
 Another example is the "Bernoulli race" described in [**Weighted Choice**](#Weighted_Choice).

 <a id=Inverse_Transform_Sampling></a>
 #### Inverse Transform Sampling

 [**_Inverse transform sampling_**](https://en.wikipedia.org/wiki/Inverse_transform_sampling) (or simply _inversion_) is the most generic way to sample a number from a probability distribution.

-If the distribution **has a known quantile function**, generate a uniform random number in (0, 1) if that number wasn't already pregenerated, and take the quantile of that number.
+If the distribution **has a known quantile function**, generate a uniform random variate in (0, 1) if that number wasn't already pregenerated, and take the quantile of that number.
 However:

 - In most cases, the quantile function is not available.
 Thus, it has to be approximated.
-- Even if the quantile function is available, a na&iuml;ve quantile calculation (e.g., `ICDF(RNDRANGEMinMaxExc(0, 1))`) may mean that small changes in the uniform number lead to huge changes in the quantile, leading to gaps in random number coverage (Monahan 1985, sec.
+- Even if the quantile function is available, a na&iuml;ve quantile calculation (e.g., `ICDF(RNDRANGEMinMaxExc(0, 1))`) may mean that small changes in the uniform number lead to huge changes in the quantile, leading to gaps in sampling coverage (Monahan 1985, sec.
 4 and 6)<sup>[**(61)**](#Note61)</sup>.

 The following method samples from a distribution via inversion, with an accuracy of 1/`BASE`<sup>`precision`</sup> ((Devroye and Gravel 2020)<sup>[**(11)**](#Note11)</sup>, but extended for any base; see also (Bringmann and Friedrich 2013, Appendix A)<sup>[**(51)**](#Note51)</sup>).
 In the method, `ICDF(u, ubits, prec)` returns a two-item list containing upper and lower bounds, respectively, of a number that is within 1/`BASE`<sup>`prec`</sup> of the true quantile of `u`/`BASE`<sup>`ubits`</sup>, and `BASE` is the digit base (e.g. 2 for binary or 10 for decimal).